Mass shootings don't boost gun sales anymore. Here's why

 But now those fears are mostly in check since Republicans control the White House and Congress.

-"In the year since the Trump administration took office, there's no serious discussion about gun control," said David Studdert, a Stanford professor who has studied gun sales in the wake of mass shootings.
+"In the year since the Trump administration took office, there's no serious discussion about gun control," said David Studdert, the day after the Florida shooting.
+Suddert is a Stanford professor who has studied gun sales in the wake of mass shootings.
 "This shooting may prompt some people to buy guns, it's unlikely to create the same kind of sales spike we saw following shootings during the Obama administration."

+In the week since the Florida shooting there has been quite a bit of talk about the need for gun control, much of it prompted by students at Marjory Stoneman Douglas High School in Parkland, Florida, where the shooting took place.

+It's too soon to say if those efforts will be successful, or if they have had any impact on gun sales this time around.
+But other mass shootings in the past year did not spur a spike in gun sales.

 Related: Another 'unspeakable tragedy' at a U.S. school leaves 17 dead